 - (a) The role of counsel in delinquency cases is to be an advocate for the child.
-Counsel should: - Ensure that the interests and rights of the client are fully protected and advanced irrespective of counsel's opinion of the client's culpability; - fully explain to the juvenile the nature and purpose of the proceedings and the general consequences of the proceeding, seeking all possible aid from the juvenile on decisions regarding court proceedings; - make sure the juvenile fully understands all court proceedings, as well as all his or her rights and defenses; - 4. upon appointment, counsel should first seek to meet separately with the juvenile out of the presence of the parent; - 5. not discuss any attorney-client privileged communications with the parent, or any other person, without the express permission of the juvenile; - 6. fully inform both the juvenile and juvenile's parents about counsel's role, especially clarifying the lawyer's obligation regarding confidential communications;
+Counsel should: - 1.
+Ensure that the interests and rights of the client are fully protected and advanced irrespective of counsel's opinion of the client's culpability; - 2. fully explain to the juvenile the nature and purpose of the proceedings and the general consequences of the proceeding, seeking all possible aid from the juvenile on decisions regarding court proceedings; - 3. make sure the juvenile fully understands all court proceedings, as well as all his or her rights and defenses; - 4. upon appointment, counsel should first seek to meet separately with the juvenile out of the presence of the parent;1 - 5. not discuss any attorney-client privileged communications with the parent, or any other person, without the express permission of the juvenile; - 6. fully inform both the juvenile and juvenile's parents about counsel's role, especially clarifying the lawyer's obligation regarding confidential communications; - 7. present the juvenile with comprehensible choices, help the juvenile reach his or her own decisions, and advocate the juvenile's viewpoint and wishes to the court; and

-&lt;sup>1The use of the word "parent" in these Standards refers to parent, guardian, custodial adult, or person assuming legal responsibility for the child.
+1 The use of the word "parent" in these Standards refers to parent, guardian, custodial adult, agency or other natural person assuming legal responsibility for the child.

-- 7. present the juvenile with comprehensible choices, help the juvenile reach his or her own decisions, and advocate the juvenile's viewpoint and wishes to the court; and - 8. refrain from waiving substantial rights or substituting counsel's own view, or the parents' wishes, for the position of the juvenile. - (b) Counsel may request the appointment of a guardian ad litem, or may elect not to oppose such an appointment, only when very unusual circumstances warrant such an appointment.
+- 8. refrain from waiving substantial rights or substituting counsel's own view, or the parents' wishes, for the position of the juvenile. - (b) Counsel may request the appointment of a guardian ad litem, or may elect not to oppose such an appointment, only when very unusual circumstances warrant such an appointment.
 Every effort should be made to limit the role of the guardian ad litem to the minimum required for him/her to accomplish the purpose for which the appointment was made.
 In most cases, both the guardian and the client should be instructed not to discuss the facts of the case as this discussion may not be privileged.